 The charge you’ll be facing depends on many factors, including:

-• Drug quantity.
+- Drug quantity.
 The acceptable limits vary on the substance.
 But it’s not only about going above the lawful limit but how far you go.
-Having a large quantity of a controlled substance has more chances of ending up as a felony than owning only a small amount of the drug.
+Possession of a controlled substance in a large quantity has more chances of ending up as a felony than owning only a small amount of the drug.

 How Long Do You Go to Jail for Drug Possession?